 - I love to make things come together.
 I love seeing people getting what they want.
 I love my job.

 - Real estate is how I make my living.
-I don't have a second income - real estate is how I put food on the table and keep a roof over my head.
+I don't have a second income - real estate is how I put food on the table and keep a roof over me and my dog's head.

 Education.
 I am no longer a real estate salesperson, Unlike most of the names that you see when you search "Real estate" in Jerome and surrounding areas, I got my a real estate Broker's license way back in 1996.
 I got my real estate salesperson's licence in '86.
 I've been around a long time.

 You may have noticed the alphabet soup after my name, all of those high-falutin' initials and designations and certifications.
 What do they mean?
 I will happily give you a run-down if you ask because they are pretty impressive - I am unaware of any other REALTOR® who has the same combination of education and experience as I do.
 Basically, those letters mean that I constantly educate myself in order to do the best job possible for you.

 Extras.
 As you can see, I care a lot about my profession, which means that I care about you.
 I'm passionate about getting the job done and getting it done well.
 I define "the job" as taking care of my client and their best interests.
 I believe in Karma, I believe in the Golden Rule.
 I've observed that what you get back is what you put in.

 So at this point my web guru friend says to me "Carol Anne.
 This is all well and good and humble, but people need to know who it is that they're entrusting with one the most important purchases of their lives.
 Why should they hire Carol Anne as their real estate agent?
 Give them a handle on who you are and what you stand for!"